Christmas Timeline of the Biblical Account

 December 21, 2010

 When December hits, many familiar questions surrounding the birth of Christ come to mind.
-For example, some ask about making a Christmas sermon relevant, the origin of Christmas—was it pagan, the star of Bethlehem, the "inn" where Jesus was born, and many others.
-Of course, these are important topics, but there is another issue that we need to explore.
+For example, some ask about making Christmas sermons relevant, the origin of Christmas and if it was pagan, the star of Bethlehem, the “inn” where Jesus was born, and many others.
+Of course, these are important topics, but it is also important to understand the timeline of events surrounding the birth of Jesus.

-Skeptics often dismiss the accounts of Matthew 2 and Luke 2 by claiming they do not line up, and therefore the accounts should be discarded.
-Sometimes they go so far as to say that few are even aware of these issues.
+The Christmas timeline of the biblical account is called into question by many skeptics.
+They claim the nativity accounts of Matthew and Luke do not line up, and therefore the accounts should be discarded.
+Sometimes they go so far as to say that few are even aware of the issues with the Christmas timeline.

 But is this really a problem?
 When we take a closer look, this claim is simply reduced to dust.
-The following is a plausible timeline that makes sense and works well with the information given in the Scriptures.1
+The following is a plausible Christmas timeline that makes sense and works well with the information given in the Bible,1 and it has stood up to charges of twisting the text or overlooking key verses.

 - Because of the Roman census, Joseph and Mary travel to Bethlehem from their hometown of Nazareth.
-Jesus was likely born in the lower room where animals often stay, not the guest room (kataluma), and subsequently laid in a manger (Luke 1:26–27; 2:4–7).
+Contrary to the idea of Jesus being born in a stable, He was likely born in the lower room of a house where animals often stay and subsequently laid in a manger (Luke 1:26–27; 2:4–7).

 - The shepherds visit following the angelic announcement (Luke 2:8–12, 20).